Question: "What is virtue ethics?"

 Answer: Virtue ethics is one of the main categories of normative ethics.
 It teaches that moral behavior is directly linked to a virtuous life.
 An act cannot be ethical if it is performed by a corrupt character, and a virtuous person will naturally perform virtuous acts.

 Unlike other secular schools of thought, virtue ethics explains exactly what is needed to perform a morally upright act.
-To be virtuous, a person will develop three specific characteristics.
+To be virtuous, a person will develop three specific characteristics, named using three Greek words.
 Aręte is excellence in character that naturally exemplifies goodness, honesty, self-control, and other virtues.
-Pronesis is moral or practical wisdom that knows the right course to take in any circumstance.
-Edaimonia is a bit different.
-It isn't an internal characteristic, but a good, flourishing life.
-Virtue ethics teaches that, by careful living, a person can develop all three qualities, thus embodying a character that is naturally moral, although external forces may damage or destroy edaimonia.
+Phronesis is moral or practical wisdom that knows the right course to take in any circumstance.
+Eudaimonia is a bit different.
+It isn’t an internal characteristic, but a good, flourishing life.
+Virtue ethics teaches that, by careful living, a person can develop all three qualities, thus embodying a character that is naturally moral, although external forces may damage or destroy eudaimonia.

 The Bible certainly promotes the development of an excellent, virtuous character.
 We have the example of Noah, “a righteous man, blameless in his time” (Genesis 6:9).
 Job 1:1 describes Job as “blameless, upright, fearing God and turning away from evil.”
 And Luke 1:6 says Zacharias and Elizabeth were “both righteous in the sight of God, walking blamelessly in all the commandments and requirements of the Lord.”
 But the Bible also teaches that no one is perfect.
 “All have sinned and fallen short of the glory of God” (Romans 3:23).
 And we cannot rely on ourselves to act properly, “for it is God who is at work in you, both to will and to work for His good pleasure” (Philippians 2:13).